Using Storybook with RedwoodJS - Lunchdev

 00:30:08 - Anthony Campolo

 So we're making the date look a little nicer.
 And then we also added some styling as well.
 So you see all these class names and whatnot.
 You're probably thinking, hey, it looks like Tailwind.
 Or you're thinking, hey, what's all that junk in your HTML?
 It's probably one or the other.
-And this is Tailwind is a nice way to kind of write a bunch of little shorthand classes that give you these nice little styles right here.
-And what we want to do though is we want to actually.
+And Tailwind is a nice way to write a bunch of little shorthand classes that give you these nice little styles right here.
+And what we want to do, though, is actually...

 00:30:40 - Anthony Campolo